petenelson/wp-rest-api-log/readme.md

 - search records (by date, url, headers?, default to last 50 records, by date descending)
 - purge old records
-- API endpoint to expose log entries (use filter so we don't log our own API endpoint calls)
 - uninstall
 - add ability to log requests for invalid routes
 - WP Admin UI to display log entries (pretty JSON http://stackoverflow.com/a/7220510/226411)